alajmo/mani/docs/DOCUMENTATION.md

 #### desc

-An optional string value that describes your `task`.
+An optional string value that describes the `task`.

 ```yaml
 tasks: